rocklabs-io/ic-token/spec.md

 The update calls described in this section might choose to charge `fee` amount of tokens to prevent DDoS attack, this is necessary because of the reverse gas model of the IC.
 All update functions are allowed to trap, instead of returning an error in order to take advantage of the canisters automatic, atomic state rollback.

+Please keep in mind that as of now the canisters' stable memory is limited to 8GB.
+This forces token implementations to come up with their own scalable transaction storage implementation that offloads the data to separate canisters.
+An other limitation of the Dfinity blockchain is that currently inter-canister query calls are not supported.
+These limitations together mean that getTransaction and getTransactions functions temporarily have to be update functions.

 ##### transfer

 Transfers `value` amount of tokens to user `to`, returns a `TxReceipt` which contains the transaction index or an error message.